Turkmentelecom

-Turkmentelecom covers all the main target markets of Information and communications technology services.
+TurkmenTelecom covers all the main target markets of Information and communications technology services.
 The company provides telephony services (including ISDN), data networking, Internet access, and telegraph.
-Turkmentelecom is the only telecom operator in Turkmenistan, providing all telecommunications services, including Internet, cell phones (through operator Altyn Asyr), and email.
-Turkmentelecom cooperates and collaborates with more than 40 operators in foreign countries, as well as with other communications companies, such as Siemens, Alcatel-Lucent, Ericsson, Netash, Italtel, TCI, and Schlumberger.
+TurkmenTelecom is the main telecom operator in Turkmenistan, alongside ACTN, providing all telecommunications services, including Internet, cell phones (through operator TMCELL), and email (collaborating with Sanly).
+TurkmenTelecom cooperates and collaborates with more than 40 operators in foreign countries, as well as with other communications companies, such as Siemens, Alcatel-Lucent, Ericsson, Netash, Italtel, TCI, and Schlumberger.

+Services

+Corporate email

+For organizations, the company provides corporate email hosting services.